There are other ways besides milk to get calcium in your diet.

 If you can’t stomach dairy products but are concerned about your calcium intake, stop worrying.
-Milk and cheese aren’t the only significant sources of calcium.
+Milk and cheese aren’t the only calcium-rich foods.

 Here’s what else you can toss in your shopping cart to get your daily calcium requirement (1000 milligrams for adults ages 19 to 50):

 - Smear some almond butter on your toast.
 Two tablespoons contain 111 milligrams of calcium.

 - A half cup of amaranth, an ancient, cholesterol-lowering whole grain used to make cereals, breads, muffins, crackers and pancakes, contains 135 milligrams of calcium.